kseniiachigai/Project/README.md

 - json
 ## Installing
 To run a bot the python 3.10 should be installed and few additional librasries [requirements.txt](https://github.com/kseniiachigai/Project/blob/main/requirements.txt).
+Firstly, we must open terminal on Mac
+'''
+curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+'''
+Then install packages
+'''
+python3 get-pip.py
+'''
+After that install API
+'''
+pip install pyTelegramBotAPI
+'''
+Install requests
+'''
+pip install requests
+'''
+And install jsonlib
+'''
+pip install jsonlib
+'''
+After all mentioned procedures, the programm should be open either in VS Code or Idle.
+And to turn off, the work of terminal should be cancelled.
 ## Usage
 To start using the bot it is needed to simply to send "/start".
 Then, enter the academic group in Russian (e. g. "БЦИ211").
 Eventually, the timetable will be sent, where every new message represents the separate weekday with lectures and seminars.
 1. Send "/start";